Chronology of the Second Manassas Campaign

 Annandale (Virginia), seven miles from Washington.

-Sumner's corps does not leave the Washington
+Sumner's Second Corps does not leave the Washington

-fortifications.
 (Morning) Pope learns of the withdrawal of King's division from Groveton to Manassas.
-Believing that he needs a strong position west of Groveton to block Jackson from retreating, and that the Manassas-Gainesville road is still open, he orders Porter to move his corps to Gainesville.
-(Morning) Longstreet marches at 6a.m. and reaches Jackson around 10a.m.
+Believing that he needs a strong position west of Groveton to block Jackson from retreating, and that the Manassas-Gainesville road is still open, he orders Porter to move his troops to Gainesville.
+(Morning) Longstreet marches at 6 a.m. and reaches Jackson around 10 a.m.
 He takes position on Jackson's right, blocking the Manassas-Gainesville road.
-Lee and Longstreet discuss an attack, but decide not to make one; the Federal left is protected by two unengaged divisions, and Porter's corps, approaching on the Manassas-Gainesville road, threatens Longstreet's right flank if he advances.
+Lee and Longstreet discuss an attack, but decide not to make one; the Federal left is protected by two unengaged divisions, and Porter's Fifth Corps, approaching on the Manassas-Gainesville road, threatens Longstreet's right flank if he advances.
 Pope's army, badly scattered as a result of Pope's frequently changing orders the previous two days, cannot mount a unified attack on Jackson's position.
 In the morning, Sigel's corps attacks alone and is repulsed.
 That afternoon, Heintzelman's corps and part of Reno's corps are thrown in and similarly repulsed.
 Pope orders Reynolds to move his division, guarding the Union left flank against Longstreet, to move right and join the attack.
 Reynolds protests, reporting the danger from Longstreet; Pope, believing Longstreet is not up, ignores the protest and the report, but allows Reynolds to remain in place.
 About 11a.m., Porter and McDowell receive a Joint Order from Pope, directing them to move up the Manassas-Gainesville road and join the left flank of the Union battle against Jackson.
 The position of Longstreet's corps makes this impossible.
 The Joint Order gives Porter and McDowell discretion to disregard it if advantageous, and they decide to do so.
 McDowell takes his command back to the main Union position; Porter remains in place, preventing Longstreet from advancing but not otherwise contributing to the battle.
 At 4:30 p.m., Pope sends another order to Porter, ordering him to attack Jackson's right flank, still unaware of Longstreet's presence.
 Porter, knowing Longstreet's strength, makes no attack.
 Pope, enraged, orders Porter to fall back from Longstreet's flank and join the main army in front of Jackson.
 (Afternoon) About 4p.m., Longstreet detects the withdrawal of McDowell's corps from his right, and the inactivity of Porter's corps.
 Lee proposes an immediate attack; Longstreet, concerned about the approaching darkness, proposes a reconnaissance in force, to be followed by an attack the next morning.
 Lee approves Longstreet's proposal.
 The reconnaissance leads to moderate fighting with Reynolds' division, but Reynolds holds his position and the Confederates fall back to their starting point.
 Pope seizes on this as evidence that the Confederates are in retreat.
 He orders Reynolds to pull back, exposing his left flank, and prepares to renew his assault on Jackson the next day. |

 ||||

-| August 30, 1862 | Franklin's
+Aug.
+30, 1862 |

-corps departs Annandale, and pushes ahead as far as
+Franklin's Sixth Corps departs Annandale, and pushes ahead as far as

 Centerville, where it encounters the fragments of Pope's